 Assessment / Testing

-In addition to therapy services, I offer comprehensive psychological assessment and neuropsychological screening evaluations.
+In addition to therapy services, I offer neuropsychological screening evaluations and psychological assessment.
 My assessment and testing services include evaluations of:

 • Adult attention-deficit/hyperactivity disorder (ADHD)